zhenga8533/bbvw-wiki/docs/index.md

 ---

 ## Credits and Gratitude

+!!! tip

+    All credit for the hack creation goes to [@Drayano60](https://x.com/drayano60).
+The inspiration for the creation of this wiki can be accredited to the [BB/VW 2 Redux Wiki](https://smilingzero.github.io/BlazeBlack2ReduxWiki/) by [@SmilingZero](https://github.com/SmilingZero) and [Blaze Black Wiki](https://akeemallen.github.io/blaze-black-wiki/) by [@AkeemAllen](https://github.com/AkeemAllen)!

 elementking: It was thanks to him that I even got to start hacking B/W fully in the first place.
 Without him I probably wouldn't have discovered anything post Wild Pokemon editing.